 Seffner's Dianne Gladky was in attendance to show her appreciation as well.
 With several of her family members currently serving in the United States Marine Corps, U.S. Navy and Army, Gladky knows the importance of the community coming around the family of a fallen soldier.

 "It's important to be here because that family is devastated and will never be the same," Gladky said.
 "I sometimes wonder what it means to the families to see us out here, but I think it makes them feel good.
 These people deserve to at least have a good feeling to see all these people who don't even know them coming out and supporting them."

-Sitton's widow, Sarah, wanted the community to know they were welcome to line the roadway during the procession and show their support.
+Sitton's widow, Sarah, to line the roadway during the procession and show their support.
 She shared her admiration and love for her husband, who she said loved his job as a sniper and a ranger.

 "I want people to know I still support the military ...
 I can't be angry at the military or anything.
 It is what he chose to do," Sarah said.
 "He wanted to be an American hero when he died."

 Sitton leaves behind a 9-month-old son, Brodey.
 A memorial fund has been established for him with UBS, 150 2nd Avenue N, St. Petersburg, FL 33701.